 Dowry or Gifts?

-Because of increasing campaigns and awareness against dowry over last few decades, nowadays, many educated families showcase all the assets a girl brings from her parents as ‘gifts’, refusing to acknowledge that they have accepted dowry .
+Because of increasing campaigns and awareness against dowry over the last few decades, nowadays, many families showcase that all the assets a girl brings to her marriage are ‘gifts’ from her parents, not ‘dowry’.

-But even under this sugar-coated and sophisticated practice, the quality and quantity of the ‘gifts’ very much determine how a bride would be treated by her husband’s family.
-The amount of dowry received in their son’s marriage is also a matter of prestige and honor for grooms families.
-Therefore, parents make all their efforts to give to the best of their abilities,to their daughter.
+Even under this sugar-coated and sophisticated practice, the quality and quantity of the ‘gifts’ very much determine how a bride would be treated by her husband’s family.
+The amount of dowry received in their son’s marriage is also a matter of status for grooms’ families.
+Therefore, parents make all their efforts to give to the best of their abilities, to their daughter.

-And, the ‘gifts’ could be quite diverse in nature, from sponsoring a destination wedding to an exotic location to buying and setting up a new home with luxuries furniture or gifting a high-end car for son-in-law.
-Parents believe their daughters will be treated by her husband and in-laws based on the amount of dowry they provide.
-It’s also a matter of status and prestige for parents.
+And, the ‘gifts’ could be quite diverse in nature, from sponsoring a destination wedding to an exotic location to buying and setting up a new home with luxuries furniture or gifting a high-end car for a son-in-law.
+It’s a very common belief in India that girls are treated by their husbands and in-laws based on the amount of dowry provided by their parents.
+It’s also a matter of social status and prestige for many.

-In India, people start saving money, invest on buying lands and jewelry as soon as a daughter is born.
-For the same reasons, when multiple daughters are born, parents get upset and anxious about having to save and spend a huge amount of money to get them married.
-Even though dowry has been declared illegal in India since 1961, the practice continues in most part of the country and sadly among educated and higher socio-economic classes.
+In India, people start saving money and invest in buying land and jewelry as soon as a daughter is born.
+When multiple daughters are born, parents get upset and anxious about saving and spending a huge amount of money to get them married.
+Even though the dowry has been declared illegal in India since 1961, the practice continues in most parts of the country and sadly among educated and higher socioeconomic classes.

 Dowry and Female Infanticide in India

-Educating a boy is always more profitable, because they are considered as the bread earners of the family and determinant of the socio-economic status of the family.
-There is also expectation of receiving huge dowry once they get married.
+Educating a boy is considered more profitable because they contribute to the family income and socioeconomic status of the family.
+There is also the expectation of receiving a huge dowry once they get married.
 Sometimes this amount is proportional to the academic degrees or kind of jobs they have.
-Having more than one boy in a family is considered as a great fortune and is often considered as a gateway of a huge economic gain.
+Having more than one boy in a family is considered a great fortune and is often considered a gateway to a huge economic gain.